-If we do not obtain and maintain international regulatory registrations or approvals for our products, we will be unable to market and sell our products outside of the United States.
+If we do not obtain and maintain international regulatory registrations, certification or approvals for our products, we will be unable to market and sell our products outside of the United States.

 Sales of our products outside of the United States are subject to foreign regulatory requirements that vary widely from country to country.
 In addition, the FDA regulates exports of medical devices from the United States.
 While the regulations of some countries may not impose barriers to marketing and selling our products or only require notification, others require that we obtain the approval of a specified regulatory body.
-Complying with foreign regulatory requirements, including obtaining registrations or approvals, can be expensive and time-consuming, and we may not receive regulatory approvals in each country in which we plan to market our products, or we may be unable to do so on a timely basis.
-The time required to obtain registrations or approvals, if required by other countries, may be longer than that required for FDA approval, and requirements for such registrations, clearances or approvals may significantly differ from FDA requirements.
-If we modify our products, we may need to apply for additional regulatory approvals before we are permitted to sell the modified product.
-In addition, we may not continue to meet the quality and safety standards required to maintain the authorizations that we have received.
-If we are unable to maintain our authorizations in a particular country, we will no longer be able to sell the applicable product in that country.
+Complying with foreign regulatory approvals or certification in each country in which we plan to market our products, or we may be unable to do so on a timely basis.
+The time required to obtain registrations, certification or approvals, may be longer than that required for FDA approval, and requirements for such registrations, clearances, certification or approvals may significantly differ from FDA requirements.
+If we modify our products, we may need to apply for additional regulatory approvals or certification before we are permitted to sell the modified product.
+In addition, we may not continue to meet the quality and safety standards required to maintain the authorizations or certification that we have received.
+If we are unable to maintain our authorizations or certification in a particular country, we will no longer be able to sell the applicable product in that country.

-Regulatory approval by the FDA does not ensure registration, clearance or approval by regulatory authorities in other countries, and registration, clearance or approval by one or more foreign regulatory authorities does not ensure registration, clearance or approval by regulatory authorities in other foreign countries or by the FDA.
-However, a failure or delay in obtaining registration or regulatory clearance or approval in one country may have a negative effect on the regulatory process in others.
+Regulatory approval by the FDA does not ensure registration, clearance, certification or approval by regulatory authorities in other countries, and registration, clearance, certification or approval by one or more foreign regulatory authorities does not ensure registration, clearance or approval by regulatory authorities in other foreign countries or by the FDA.
+However, a failure or delay in obtaining registration, certification or regulatory clearance or approval in one country may have a negative effect on the regulatory process in others.